 Social housing, private sector and housing associations

 There are two renting options available in the Netherlands: social housing (sociale huurwoning) and the private sector (vrije sector).
 Social housing is means tested, and there are generally long waiting lists, so most international arrivals rent in the private sector.
-Good places to start are housing websites like Funda (for both renting and buying property), Pararius (for private-sector rental) and Woningnet (for social housing).
+Good places to start are housing websites like Funda (for both renting and buying property), Pararius (for private-sector rental), Rentslam (also private-sector rental) and Woningnet (for social housing).

 When looking for a place to rent, it’s a good idea to register with a housing association.
 The downside is that waiting lists at these associations are often very long, especially when looking to rent in the big cities like Rotterdam or Amsterdam.
 Read more about Housing associations.